 Earn a Seton Hall Master's Degree in Athletic Training

 Take the next step to pursue your passion for athletic training by requesting more information about the Master of Science in Athletic Training (MSAT) program at Seton Hall University.

-The Master's in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Seton Hall MSAT program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 It's the only CAATE-accredited entry-leve MSAT program in New Jersey, and a master's degree will soon be required to become an Athletic Trainer.